Shene's

 The

-of the cold water fish like striatum and ogoense to get any eggs at all, but now
+cold water fish like striatum and ogoense to get any eggs at all,

 (Laundry Room) has one long wall of 20 gal tanks for raising fry and keeping larger

-a garage filled with junk (could not fit a car anyway), is air conditioned in
+filled with junk (could not fit a car anyway), was air conditioned

 My Background